Marcos Painter: Brighton & Hove Albion

 Painter made only six appearances for Swansea in the first half of the 2009–10 season.
 In January 2010, he joined League One club Brighton & Hove Albion on loan until the end of the season, and then signed a two-year deal with the club to begin on 1 July when his Swansea contract expired.
 He scored his first career goal after 81 minutes of the League One match against Walsall on 28 August, which proved to be the winner.

 On 15 February 2013, Painter joined League One club AFC Bournemouth on loan for the remainder of the season.
 After playing twice in a month for Bournemouth, he was recalled by Albion because of an injury to first-choice left back Wayne Bridge.
 He played twice more for Albion in what remained of the season, and was released when his contract expired.

 Portsmouth

 On 15 August, Painter joined Portsmouth of League Two on a short-term contract.

+Coaching career

+After ending his playing career, Painter returned to Birmingham City as an academy coach, working with the under-16 team for nine years before being appointed assistant to under-21s coach Steve Spooner in October 2024.